 "Committed Reserves" means Seller's Interest, up to the Maximum Daily Quantity, in all Gas in and under the Reserve Commitment Area and the Subject Leases, except as expressly provided on Exhibit A.

 "Day" means a period of time beginning and ending at nine o'clock a.m.
-Central Clock Time.
+C.T.
 "Business Day" means a Day on which Federal Reserve member banks in New York City are open for business and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m.
-Central Clock Time.
+C.T.
 "Gas Day" means 24 consecutive hours commencing at the time of Transporter's gas Day.

-"Facilities Development Plan" means the Facilities Development Plan attached as Exhibit "_" to the Gathering Services Agreement.
+"Facilities Development Plan" means the Facilities Development Plan attached as Exhibit "B" to the Gathering Services Agreement.

 "First of the Month Scheduled Volume" shall have the meaning set forth in the Operations/Delivery Scheduling Procedures paragraph of this Appendix "1".